HoseaCodes/Blog/README.md

 ![Article Page](https://i.imgur.com/PeDkdtv.png)

+## Getting Started

+The user is brought to the home page where they can navigate to my [portfolio](www.dominiquehosea.com), my blog posts, my about me, or contact page.
+The home page is an introduction to who I am.
+The is a brief history of my experience with the option to download my resume.
+Additionally, I have the technologies that I am currently using, a project showcase, an embbed [Twitter](https://twitter.com/DominiqueRHosea) widget, and testimonies.

 ## Technologies Used

 This application was developed with a full MERN stack. and written in JavaScript.
 Styling done with Bootstrap, Material UI, SASS or SCSS and CSS.